mzazon/awesome-cloud-projects/aws/blockchain-supply-chain-tracking/blockchain-supply-chain-tracking.md

    echo "✅ Configured IoT to Lambda integration"
    ```

+   The IoT-to-Lambda integration is now configured and active.
+When IoT devices publish sensor data to the 'supply-chain/sensor-data' topic, the IoT rule automatically triggers the Lambda function for processing.
+This event-driven approach ensures immediate response to supply chain events while maintaining loose coupling between system components.

 10. **Create Blockchain Client for Chaincode Operations**:

+    A blockchain client provides the interface for interacting with the Hyperledger Fabric chaincode deployed on the network.
+In production environments, this would use the official Hyperledger Fabric SDK to perform operations like invoking chaincode functions, querying the ledger, and managing transaction lifecycle.
+This simplified client demonstrates the core patterns for blockchain interaction while providing simulation capabilities for testing the complete supply chain workflow.

     ```bash
     # Create blockchain client script